MattLomb/NNproject/README.md

 ### Suggestion for developing
-After the installation of a pip packages into the environment, it's necessary to update the requirments.txt running this command.
+After the installation of a pip packages into the environment, it's necessary to update the requirments.txt running this command:
 ```
 pip freeze > requirements.txt
 ```